The Making and Life of a Registered Nurse in the Era of COVID-19: Chapter Sixteen–My Nursing Stories

 Can I have a float?

 This was my first float experience.
-I had just finished receiving report on my eight patients and the day nurses had all left when I was told that I was going to have to go to the IMC.
+I had just finished receiving a report on my eight patients, and the day nurses had all left, when I was told that I was going to have to go to the IMC.
 So I had to report back to new nurses for patients I had not even seen.
 I then had to put in a short patient note for all eight patients.
-I then went to the IMC where I took care of five patients.
-I had just finished up giving my meds and doing my charting when I was told that I was going to have to float to the orthopedic floor where I was going to take care of 13 different patients.
-So now I had to give report to even more nurses so that I could move to another floor.
+I then went to the IMC, where I took care of five patients.
+I had just finished up giving my meds and doing my charting when I was told that I was going to have to float to the orthopedic floor, where I was going to take care of 13 different patients.
+Now I had to report to even more nurses before I could move to another floor.
 When I finally got to the ortho floor, most of the nurses caring for my new patients had already left.
 What I walked into were written reports on the vast number of patients because the day nurses were not allowed to get overtime.
-So now I had to assess all 13 patients and give their morning meds to them.
-Thank god, that the meds were few but I did have to give all the pain meds for the patients who had just had surgery in the previous day.
+So now I had to assess all 13 patients and give them their morning meds.
+Thank God that the meds were few, but I did have to give all the pain meds for the patients who had just had surgery the previous day.
 What a night!
-When I went back to my floor in the morning and told Tammy, my charge nurse what had happened she didn’t say a word.
+When I went back to my floor in the morning and told Tammy, my charge nurse, what had happened, she didn’t say a word.
 She showed no remorse whatsoever.
 No nurse should have been put in that position.
 Let alone a new nurse with less than one month of experience.
 Needless to say, the nurse manager in charge of my unit was not very happy.

 The case of a beautiful spirit.

-I have taken care of a lot of amazing patients throughout my nursing career but the most amazing patient I have ever taken care of was a middle-aged lady who had bone cancer.
+I have taken care of a lot of amazing patients throughout my nursing career, but the most amazing patient I have ever taken care of was a middle-aged lady who had bone cancer.
 You may ask why she was so special.
 She had bone cancer of the skull and facial bones.
-Despite her terminal diagnosis she never let her spirit flag.
-She was always pleasant no matter how much discomfort she must have been experiencing.
+Despite her terminal diagnosis, she never let her spirit flag.
+She was always pleasant, no matter how much discomfort she must have been experiencing.
 The cancer had eaten through the left side of her face and skull.
-You could actually see part of her brain and her mouth as what remained of her jaw opened and closed.
+You could see part of her brain and her mouth as what remained of her jaw opened and closed.
 She never had a cross word and was only too ready to share her experiences with the nursing staff.
-She especially enjoyed talking to the new nursing staff, it was as if she was trying to teach us about cancer.
-But in reality she was teaching us on how to be human.
+She especially enjoyed talking to the new nursing staff; it was as if she were trying to teach us about cancer.
+But in reality, she was teaching us how to be human.
 It has been years since I have given her any thought.
 I am sure she has long since gone to a better place.
-She came to mind when I was going through a list of patients in my head that I wanted to discuss in my memoirs.
+She came to mind as I reviewed a list of patients in my head that I wanted to discuss in my memoirs.

 Watermelon Ice Cream, anybody?

 The next patient I want to mention delves into the inhumanity that people can exhibit towards the less fortunate.
-This patient was a simple and harmless individual who had hit upon tough times and had been subsequently turned out to the streets.
+This patient was a harmless and straightforward individual who had hit upon tough times and had been subsequently turned out onto the streets.
 While Las Vegas can be a great place to live, it can be hell on the homeless population.
 We have a very high crime rate against the less fortunate.
 This particular individual had the side of his head caved in by a baseball bat wielded by some bored juvenile delinquent.
 I frankly don’t know how he survived the assault because he had a dent in the side of his head the size of a softball.
 He finally recovered after multiple surgeries.
-One good thing that came of this event was that he was finally reunited with his family on the east coast.
+One good thing that came of this event was that he was finally reunited with his family on the East Coast.
 On his last day at our hospital, I asked him what he was going to do when he got back home.
 He said that he was going to sit under a tree and eat some watermelon ice cream.
-He never once spoke out against the individual that attacked him and he never displayed any anger or self pity for his condition.
-Another truly amazing person.
+He never once spoke out against the individual who attacked him, and he never displayed any anger or self-pity for his condition—another truly amazing person.

 What not to do.

 One case that I came across should never have happened.
 It involved a person who received a very caustic IV medication in a peripheral IV site.
-This medicine which is called Levophed should only be administered in a central line placed in a large blood vessel.
+This medicine, which is called Levophed, should only be administered in a central line placed in a large blood vessel.
 This unfortunate person was shipped to our hospital so that we could clean up the mess.
-He needed multiple shots of Phentolamine mesylate, an antidote to Levophed to stop further damage from occurring.
-What happened was that IV went bad and the medicine extravasated into the surrounding tissue.
+He needed multiple shots of Phentolamine mesylate, an antidote to Levophed, to stop further damage from occurring.
+What happened was that IV went bad, and the medicine extravasated into the surrounding tissue.
 By the time we got him, his skin was already turning black.
 He would require multiple surgeries to get a semblance of normality back in his hand.
 I am sure he must have been in a great deal of pain.
 But this person never complained about what had happened to him.
-I know I would have been extremely vocal.
+I know I would have been highly vocal.

 Do you want a leg or a wing?

-Every once and a while you get a little confused patient who likes to run around their room naked.
+Every once in a while, you get a little confused patient who likes to run around their room naked.
 This is not too much of a problem if they stay in their room.
 However, it does become a problem when they haul ass down the halls of the hospital.
 This is especially an issue when you have young family members visiting their relatives, so you have to act quickly.
 Maybe the way we responded to this little guy was ill-advised.
-Not only was he naked and fast, he was a little combative.
-The four of us grabbed an extremity and the next thing you know the patient was airborne about four feet above and perfectly perpendicular to the ground.
-All was well, the patient was immobilized and was ready for transport back to his bed where he was buying a new waste belt.
-When out-of-nowhere the little guy let out a hellish fart and his bowels just opened up.
+Not only was he naked and fast, but he was a little combative.
+The four of us grabbed an extremity, and the next thing you know, the patient was airborne about four feet above and perfectly perpendicular to the ground.
+All was well; the patient was immobilized and ready for transport back to his bed, where he was purchasing a new waste belt.
+When out of nowhere, the little guy let out a hellish fart, and his bowels just opened up.
 I have never seen such a small person poop so much.
-The poop splashed everywhere, it was like a dam had just burst.
+The poop splashed everywhere; it was like a dam had just burst.
 Since the damage had been done already, we just held him in place until he finished.
-There was simply no point on bringing him back to his room while he was still going to town.
+There was simply no point in bringing him back to his room while he was still going to town.
 Why is it that so many of my stories involve bowel movements and other bodily functions, hell, if I know.
 I guess, don’t say it, don’t say it… “shit happens.”

 Oedipus Complex?

-While I am not sure if incest was actually taking place between the mother and her teenage son, it certainly appeared to be the case.
-Every time we went into his room she was cuddled up with him in his bed.
+While I am not sure if incest was taking place between the mother and her teenage son, it certainly appeared to be the case.
+Every time we went into his room, she was cuddled up with him in his bed.
 It all seemed a little too creepy to me.
 I, unfortunately, don’t think that he is still alive.
 He just took too many risks with his diabetes.
 He would intentionally drive up his sugar levels to get admitted to the hospital so he could get his pain meds.
-His was a truly sad case and you just don’t know where everything started going wrong in his life.
+It was an unfortunate case, and it’s hard to pinpoint where everything started going wrong in his life.

 What people will do in the name of beauty.

-My next patient was another confused individual who I think was trying to become a woman, of that I am not entirely sure.
-His first mistake was to go to another country to get silicon implants in his butt.
+My next patient was another confused individual who I think was trying to become a woman, of which I am not entirely sure.
+His first mistake was to go to another country to get silicone implants in his butt.
 His second mistake was to give himself injections in his butt cheeks.
 I don’t know what he was thinking.
-You can almost guess what happened next, of course, he punctured the implant and got silicone poisoning in his back side.
+You can almost guess what happened next, of course, he punctured the implant and got silicone poisoning in his backside.
 The wound he developed was just amazing.
 I don’t think it ever healed.
 He just kept on leaving AMA.
 I think it had to do with us not feeding his drug habit to his satisfaction.
 A few years later, I found out what had happened to him.
-He had just performed fellatio on one of his clients, when his client found out that he was a man, and in a fit of rage, he crushed his head with a tire iron.
-This was another sad case involving a very troubled spirit.
+He had just performed fellatio on one of his clients when his client found out that he was a man, and in a fit of rage, he crushed his head with a tire iron.
+This was another sad case involving a distraught spirit.

 In the name of money.

-Of all the cases I have seen, this one is probably the most heart wrenching of all.
-It involved a young adult who was born with Spina Bifada.
-He weighed maybe 60 pounds and his mental development was at the most of a 6-month old infant.
-He was totally contracted into a fetal position and what was worse, he was covered with decubitus ulcers.
+Of all the cases I have seen, this one is probably the most heart-wrenching of all.
+It involved a young adult who was born with Spina Bifida.
+He weighed approximately 60 pounds, and his mental development was comparable to that of a 6-month-old infant.
+He was contracted into a fetal position, and what was worse, he was covered with decubitus ulcers.
 His family had insisted on taking care of him so that they could receive his disability checks.
-Obviously, he was not being taken care of.
-He was so light that there was no reason that he could not be frequently turned to prevent the wounds from developing or range of motion exercises being done on him to prevent contractures.
-I hope when their time comes there will be a special place reserved for them.
+He was not being taken care of.
+He was so light that there was no reason that he could not be frequently turned to prevent the wounds from developing, or range of motion exercises being done on him to prevent contractures.
+I hope when their time comes, there will be a special place reserved for them.

 Boy, are you ugly!

 This was another sad case where this poor lady was the victim of a dump and run by her family when they came to vacation in Las Vegas.
 Yes, that does happen.
-It takes place when a well- meaning family takes a loved one that is disabled with them on the trip only to find out that they are a killjoy and drop them off at the hospital so they can have fun gambling and watching shows.
+It takes place when a well-meaning family takes a loved one who is disabled with them on the trip, only to find out that they are a killjoy and drop them off at the hospital so they can have fun gambling and watching shows.
 This particular patient was a pleasant elderly lady who was somewhat obese.
 What she suffered from was an uncaring family, partially due to their having a poor understanding of what it takes to care for an elderly and total care patient.
-She had a decubitus ulcer the size of a cantaloupe on her back side.
+She had a decubitus ulcer the size of a cantaloupe on her backside.
 In the language of wound care, it was a stage four decubitus ulcer in the sacral region.
-She had quite a sense of humor which made it even more sad.
+She had quite a sense of humor, which made it even more sad.
 After I had dressed her wound and cleaned her up, she asked to see my name badge.
 This is what she said after closely examining it.
 “Boy, are you ugly!”
 I just thought that was the funniest thing.
-I have a feeling that she never recovered from this wound , it was simply too large and she was too high of a risk for septic infection.
+I have a feeling that she never recovered from this wound, it was simply too large and she was too high of a risk for septic infection.

 Whoopee… that was fun!

 While this was not the largest patient that I saw as a nurse, she was the largest patient that I personally cared for.
-She weighed in around 800 pounds.
-But after spending any time with her, you no longer noticed her size.
+She weighed in at around 800 pounds.
+But after spending any time with her, you no longer notice her size.
 She had the most infectious personality imaginable.
 She was from Alaska and was being taken care of by her boyfriend and his mother.
-Hers was another truly sad case.
-She showed me her driving license… she had been a truly lovely lady who had a, for real, glandular problem.
-Many people say that they gain weight because of glandular problems, this one actually did have one.
+Hers was another unfortunate case.
+She showed me her driving license… she had been a charming lady who had a, for real, glandular problem.
+Many people say that they gain weight because of glandular issues; this one did have one.
 I am not sure if they ever figured out how to correct it.
-I am sure that if she did not lose weight that she would have soon passed away.
+I am sure that if she had not lost weight, she would have soon passed away.
 The life expectancy of someone so morbidly obese is typically not very long.
-Due to her large size she was on a special airflow mattress insert that was powered by two large fans.
+Due to her large size, she was on a special airflow mattress insert that was powered by two large fans.
 Three people could turn this patient.
 You needed two people to hit the fan buttons simultaneously and just one person to move the patient around.
-It was actually quite fun to do.
-When the fans were activated the patient was lifted up off the bed by almost a foot.
+It was pretty fun to do.
+When the fans were activated, the patient was lifted off the bed by almost a foot.
 That is why she said “Whoopee”!…She truly was enjoying the ride.
-Besides what else did she really have to look forward to being in that state.
+Besides, what else did she have to look forward to being in that state?

 You did what to what?!

 You may remember that I said we took prisoners as patients.
-Well, I am sure that you would not be surprised on the things that they do to themselves while in prison.
-Apparently at some point in time, I am not sure if it is still a thing because I have only seen one case of it.
+Well, I am sure you won’t be surprised by the things they do to themselves while in prison.
+Apparently, at some point, I am not sure if it is still a thing, as I have only seen one case of it.
 But this patient did something very strange to his penis.
-Apparently, in order for a male prisoner to provide more pleasure for his lover during their love making, he had inserted a small sliver of a domino under the skin of his penis.
-It provided a bit of a hump that supposedly stimulated the prostate gland during anal intercourse.
-What they do is to take a domino and carve it to just the right thickness and size and then they make a small incision in the skin of their penis and push it in place.
-Then after it heals back over they are ready to go.
-Unfortunately, this is far from a sterile procedure and incision site routinely becomes infected.
+For a male prisoner to provide more pleasure for his lover during their love making, he had inserted a small sliver of a domino under the skin of his penis.
+It offered a bit of a hump that supposedly stimulated the prostate gland during anal intercourse.
+What they do is take a domino and carve it to just the right thickness and size, and then they make a small incision in the skin of their penis and push it in place.
+Then, after it heals back over, they are ready to go.
+Unfortunately, this is far from a sterile procedure, and the incision site routinely becomes infected.
 This means a hospital visit is usually in order.
-This also means that a urologist has to remove the domino which is followed by several days of antibiotic treatments.
-This ranks right up with “gerbilling” in the really weird shit department.
-Really, if you haven’t heard of gerbilling you really need to check it out on the internet.
+This also means that a urologist has to remove the dome, which is followed by several days of antibiotic treatments.
+This ranks right up with “gerbilling” in the peculiar shit department.
+Really, if you haven’t heard of gerbilling, you need to check it out on the internet.

 It’s Raining Poop not Men

-When I first started working there, we used washcloths and wash basins with soap and water to bathe our patients since time immemorial.
+When I first started working there, we used washcloths and wash basins with soap and water to bathe our patients.
 However, that changed as disposable wipes came into the picture.
-Apparently they were more effective in reducing topical and wound infections because it was believed that the wash basins harbored bacteria.
-I don’t know if this was true because we still have the wash basins even now and we still have washcloths.
+They were more effective in reducing topical and wound infections because it was believed that the wash basins harbored bacteria.
+I don’t know if this was true because we still have the wash basins and washcloths.
 What soon became a problem was that the patients and even some staff insisted on flushing these wipes down the toilet.
 As you can imagine, this caused untold problems with our plumbing.
 When the pipes got backed up, we were not able to flush any toilets or run any faucets.
 They could be down for hours as the plumbers cleaned out the lines.
-One rather humorous incident occurred when a senile little old lady flushed the toilet while all the lines were opened, and the plumbers got to experience brown rain.
-I thought it was funny, apparently my sense of humor was not shared by everyone, especially the sodden plumbers.
-I guess, they don’t like wearing raincoats and using umbrellas as they work.
-Every time I think about this incident, the song “It’s Raining Men” keeps on popping into my head, and I don’t know why.
+One rather humorous incident occurred when a senile little old lady flushed the toilet while all the lines were open, and the plumbers got to experience brown rain.
+I thought it was funny, but apparently, my sense of humor wasn’t shared by everyone, especially the sodden plumbers.
+I guess they don’t like wearing raincoats and using umbrellas while working.
+Every time I think about this incident, the song “It’s Raining Men” keeps popping into my head, and I don’t know why.

 How I showed a 95 year old woman a good time

-I hesitated about including this story because frankly it is a little embarrassing.
-In my defense, I was a fairly new nurse when it took place.
+I hesitated about including this story because, frankly, it is a little embarrassing.
+In my defense, I was a relatively new nurse when it took place.
 Also in my defense is that female anatomy changes as you age.
-When you reach 95 years of age your goods have now taken on a Picasso like visage.
-In this particular case, I was given the task of inserting a foley catheter into a 95 year old women.
-I actually went through two catheter kits before I was finally successful.
-After I had been at my task for a while, I noticed that my patient who was very confused was smacking her lips some.
+When you reach 95 years of age, your goods have now taken on a Picasso-like visage.
+In this particular case, I was given the task of inserting a Foley catheter into a 95-year-old woman.
+I went through two catheter kits before I was finally successful.
+After I had been at my task for a while, I noticed that my very confused patient was smacking her lips.
 I did not give this much thought, so engrossed was I in trying to insert this catheter.
 The next thing I noticed was that she tensed up and her toes curled in.
 This is when I realized what I had just done.
-In my attempt at inserting the tip of the catheter into her urethra I had been hitting and stimulating her fun spot.
-I had just given a 95 year woman an orgasm with a foley catheter.
+In my attempt at inserting the tip of the catheter into her urethra, I had been hitting and stimulating her fun spot.
+I had just given a 95-year-old woman an orgasm with a Foley catheter.
 I was mortified.
 When I told my fellow and senior nurse, who just so happened to be the famous Mary, she died laughing.
-She said that we would just keep this our little secret.
-Final outcome after we shared cocktails I eventually did get the catheter inserted.
+She said that we would keep this our little secret.
+Outcome after we shared cocktails, I eventually did get the catheter inserted.

 Don’t Sit in that Chair!

-We had a rather sweet and somewhat simple and yes obese CNA who for a time worked on our floor.
+We had a rather sweet and somewhat simple, and yes, obese CNA who, for a time, worked on our floor.
 Bless her soul!
-She really did try to do a good job but her size really did get in the way of her performing her job.
-I am not sure what the reason was but eventually she and the hospital parted ways.
+She tried to do a good job, but her size hindered her performance.
+I am not sure what the reason was, but eventually she and the hospital parted ways.
 She had a bit of a stress incontinence problem and would pee on occasion while sitting in her chair while she entered her vital signs and did the basic charting required of a CNA.
-Everyone knew that she had a designated chair that she sat in, however, sometimes she forgot that and we would have more than one wet chair.
-This would not have been a problem but our chairs at the nursing station were cloth chairs.
-I don’t know what dumbass came up with that idea but we still have them in the hospital even now.
-So you soon can tell which chairs she sat in by the bath towel that covered them.
-The problem arose when a nurse from another floor came to help us out and nobody warned her of the situation.
-Now you had a nurse and a CNA walking around with a wet ass.
+Everyone knew that she had a designated chair that she sat in; however, sometimes she forgot that, and we would have more than one wet chair.
+This would not have been a problem, but our chairs at the nursing station were cloth chairs.
+I don’t know what dumbass came up with that idea, but we still have them in the hospital even now.
+So you can soon tell which chairs she sat in by the bath towel that covered them.
+The problem arose when a nurse from another floor came to help us out, and nobody warned her of the situation.
+Now you have a nurse and a CNA walking around with a wet ass.
 How embarrassing!
-She had another bit of a problem, her hygiene left a little bit to be desired.
-Well, if you want to admit it she had a few more problems.
-She would eat the rest of the food on the patients’ trays and she would even eat some of our lunches in the break room.
+She had another issue; her hygiene left a little bit to be desired.
+Well, if you want to admit it, she had a few more problems.
+She would eat the rest of the food on the patients’ trays, and she would even eat some of our lunches in the break room.
 So maybe that is why she left our hospital.
-I guess, I will never know.
+I guess I will never know.

 Push-ups with Sam Kinison

-I am not trying to pick on CNAs but they sometimes are the most interesting of individuals.
-This young lady was a bit of a fire plug and was rather stocky in build.
-But one thing , she was the strongest woman I ever met.
+I am not trying to pick on CNAs, but they can be some of the most interesting individuals.
+This young lady was a bit of a fireplug and was rather stocky in build.
+But one thing, she was the strongest woman I’ve ever met.
 When she tugged on a patient, they moved.
-However, the real reason she was so strong and stocky and also why she had a bit of a stubble on her chin, was that she had low estrogen levels.
-She did not realize it until her and her husband tried to have a child.
-I felt bad about it but maybe it was for the better.
+However, the real reason she was so strong and stocky, and also why she had a bit of stubble on her chin, was that she had low estrogen levels.
+She did not realize it until she and her husband tried to have a child.
+I felt bad about it, but maybe it was for the better.
 She certainly was a strange bird.
 Of all the time that I worked with her, I did not put two and two together until she came in on one cold and blustery evening wearing a cap and a scarf wrapped around her rather thick neck.
 It is a good thing that I wasn’t drinking anything or that I did not have false teeth because they both would have gone flying.
-I had to go into another room , so I could laugh my ass off.
-I will just call her “Sammy”.
+I had to go into another room so that I could laugh my ass off.
+I will call her “Sammy”.
 Now you know who I was working with.
 She even sounded a little like him.
-I am not sure how we got on the subject but we did.
-We started talking about push-ups and exercise, in general.
+I am not sure how we got on the subject, but we did.
+We started talking about push-ups and exercise in general.
 Sammy chimed in and said that she used to be good at doing push-ups.
-Well, I double dog dared her that she could not do 5 push-ups.
+Well, I double-dog dared her that she could not do five push-ups.
 So she dropped down on the floor in the nursing station and proceeded to prove me wrong.
 After almost stroking out after her third push-up, I stopped her before we had a code in the station.
-I have seen beets that were lighter in color to the shades that she turned trying to do those push-ups.
+I have seen beets that were lighter in color than the shades that she turned, trying to do those push-ups.
 So that is how I got to see Sam Kinison do push-ups, well, not really.

 Can you please pass the soap?

-A rather large female patient of mine told me that she was going to take a shower, I said, “Thank you for letting me know.”
-Something gave me a funny feeling about this, she had been hitting on me for some time.
+A rather large female patient of mine told me that she was going to take a shower.
+I said, “Thank you for letting me know.”
+Something gave me a funny feeling about this; she had been hitting on me for some time.
 So I went out to the nurse’s station and told my LPN friend Bobbie that my patient’s shower light would be going on in just a few minutes.
 I asked her if she could respond to the light.
 She looked at me kind of strangely and said OK.
-Like clockwork, just after I had asked her the light went on.
-When she went into the bathroom, the patient was standing in the shower with the curtain open up and she was totally naked and all lathered up with shampoo and soap.
-Bobbie asked her how she could help her, and she said it was a mistake, she had not meant to pull the cord that was two feet away from the shower.
-Boy, did I dodge that one, or so I thought I did, until the next story.
-When Bobbie came back out of the patient’s room, she just shook her head and said only me.
+Like clockwork, just after I had asked her, the light went on.
+When she went into the bathroom, the patient was standing in the shower with the curtain open, and she was naked and all lathered up with shampoo and soap.
+Bobbie asked her how she could help her, and she said it was a mistake; she had not meant to pull the cord that was two feet away from the shower.
+Boy, did I dodge that one, or so I thought I did, until the following story.
+When Bobbie came back out of the patient’s room, she just shook her head and said Only me.

 I am going to Maine